10 Westchester County Restaurants Hiding in Strip Malls

 Mount Kisco; tipsytacobar.com

-Ship a package or snag a seat at this super-hip hotspot where Mexican food lover, Milton Torres of Ecuador, showcases what he calls the second-best cuisine in the world, after Italian.
+Ship a package or snag a seat at this super-hip strip mall hotspot where Mexican food lover, Milton Torres of Ecuador, showcases what he calls the second-best cuisine in the world, after Italian.
 He relies on “healthy, local, and sustainable ingredients whenever possible,” for his tacos, burritos, and quesadillas of seared ahi tuna, fried oysters, raw wild salmon, and Black Angus steak, which pair perfectly with 60-plus tequilas and mezcals.